biswarup-naha/star-wars-planets/README.md

 Run Prettier script and fix code with eslint rules previously to a Pull Request.

 ### `npm run deploy`

-Publish build files to [project GitHub Page](https://gabrielizalo.github.io/starwars-planets/).
+To  publish it at GitHub pages.

 Previous do a pull origin to get the latest commits.